johsteffens/qprimes/README.md

 ### Description

-We begin with the prime definition: An integer q is prime exactly when no integer p such that 1 < p < q divides q.
+We begin with the prime definition: An integer q is prime exactly when no integer p > 1 divides q.

 Since any such p is either prime or composite, it is sufficient to test q by all primes below q.
 If any $p > \sqrt{q}$ divides q, so does ${q \over p}$, which is smaller than $\sqrt{q}$.
 Hence, we need only